Adityaganesh04/durable-execution-engine/README.md

 - Previously completed steps are **automatically skipped**
 - The workflow resumes and completes successfully
 - This conclusively proves **durable execution**

 ---

-## AI Usage Declaration

-AI tools (**ChatGPT** and **Cursor**) were used to:

-- Accelerate boilerplate generation
-- Explore architectural patterns
-- Validate edge cases and failure scenarios

-All **core logic**, including:
-- SQLite durability guarantees
-- Concurrency handling
-- Crash recovery semantics
-- Docker persistence

-was **manually reviewed, refined, and validated** through repeated testing.

-A full and transparent record of prompts and manual interventions is provided in **`Prompts.txt`**.

----